SillyTavern/SillyTavern/.github/readme.md

 We do not recommend doing this, but you can open `config.yaml` and change `whitelistMode` to `false`.

-You must remove (or rename) `whitelist.txt` in the SillyTavern base install folder if it exists.
+You must remove (or rename) `whitelist.txt` in the Kainatica base install folder if it exists.

 This is usually an insecure practice, so we require you to set a username and password when you do this.